I have a strong propensity in me to begin this chapter very nonsensically, and I will not balk my fancy.

 It's no secret that I despise the Queensway – the controlled-access highway that runs straight through the middle of Ottawa.
 As fond as I am of the thought of its destruction, though, I am fonder still of thoughts of what could replace it.

-We got our cat, Pinto, more than seven months ago now, and each day since then she has become lovelier and softer and more elegant and more delightful.
+We got our cat, Pinto Luna, more than seven months ago now, and each day since then she has become lovelier and softer and more elegant and more delightful.

 2021